PayThePizzo/Data-Structures-and-Algorithms/2 - Tree/5 - BST.md

 ## Successor
 A successor for a node x in a BST, is the node who follows x in a symmetric visit
-* Pre: Node 𝑢 belongs to the tree T
+* Pre: Node 𝑢 can be found in T
 * Post: Returns the successor through a symmetric visit of the node 𝑢

 If all the keys are distinct the successor of u is the node v with the smallest key